Tuesday, September 26, 2006

 DEAN'S OLD STORE

-The first painting is of the old Dean's Grocery Store located on the old road north of Georgetown near the Maxwell property.
+The "old" Dean's Grocery Store was located just north of Georgetown near the Maxwell property.
 The last time I checked, the building was still standing and being used for storage.
 Whether the people in the painting are members of the mighty Maxwell tribe is not clear.

 ==